Portland Acne Treatments

 PDT is a revolutionary treatment for hard-to-treat acne and acne scarring.
 PDT has been used to treat acne for over 10 years.
 PDT combines light and a special light-activated solution (Levulan) that targets and destroys acne activity.
 This treatment also diminishes older acne scars, leaving your skin smoother.

 This light-based treatment has been shown to affect both the acne-causing oil glands in the skin, as well as the P. acnes bacteria that contribute to the development of acne lesions.
 PDT has been reported to treat active acne, pimples, and black heads or white heads (comodones).
 PDT also decreases the frequency of acne breakouts, as well as improves the tone and texture of the skin while softening the appearance of acne scars.

 Acne Scarring Treatment

 Acne scars are a major problem that can be disfiguring and psychologically devastating to patients.
-Acne scarring affects patients of all ethnic backgrounds and all skin types.
+Acne scarring affects patients of all ethnic backgrounds and all skin types in Portland.
 Even minor breakouts can result in scarring.
 Although it is a complex condition, treatments are available for acne scarring.

 Acne scarring actually takes on different forms.
 Some patients will complain of persistent red or dark marks on their skin after the acne is resolved.
 Others might note textural changes in their skin, with rolled depressions or deep “ice pick” indentations on the skin surface.
 It is for this reason, that not all acne scarring patients can be treated in the same way.
 Therapies need to be individualized and each case must be carefully evaluated to provide the most effective solution for each unique patient situation.
 Because patients often present with different types of scarring, a combination of procedures may be required to maximize scar treatment outcomes.